 Oda Nobunaga was a powerful daimyo (feudal lord) in the late 16th century who attempted to unify Japan during the late Civil War era.
-He is often regarded as ‘the first great unifier.’
-Oda Family crest is ‘Mokko-mon’.

 It is not very clear the origin of ‘Mokko-mon’, there are several theories like it’s a cross-section of a melon or some kind of flower.

-Why he insisted it because it was believed the next conqueror would be someone from Heike, Nobunaga must have expressed his will through this Kamon.
+Why he insisted on it because people believed the next conqueror would be someone from Heike, Nobunaga must have expressed his will through this Kamon.

 Nobunaga used this Kamon on his flags.
-Eiraku Tsuho was a coin which was imported from Ming Dynasty.
+Eiraku Tsuho was a coin that was imported from Ming Dynasty.

 Toyotomi Family Crest

 Toyotomi Hideyoshi was a preeminent daimyo, warrior, general, samurai, and politician of the Civil War era who is regarded as Japan’s second ‘great unifier’.

 From the Imperial Family to the Imperial Court, then the modern Japanese government, this Kamon has always been the symbol of high status.

 Tokugawa Family Crest

 Tokugawa Ieyasu was appointed to Shogun in A.D.
 1603, and the Edo period began.
 Ieyasu was the third and the last ‘great unifier’.

-The Shinto priest in this shrine, Kamo and groups of samurai in Mikawa had the close relationship.
+The Shinto priest in this shrine, Kamo, and groups of samurai in Mikawa had a close relationship.
 Ieyasu prohibited others to use this crest to keep its authority.

-Where You See Kamon Today
+Where You See Kamon Today – Japanese Family Crest

-We can see Kamon on Japanese traditional kimono, Tomesode, which is a women’s formal dress and Montsuki Hakama which is men’s formal dress.
+We can see Kamon on the Japanese traditional kimono, Tomesode, which is a women’s formal dress, and Montsuki Hakama which is a men’s formal dress.

-Stores like restaurants, confectionery shop which has been in business for many years, some of them are even more than 100 years have their own Kamon.
+Stores like restaurants and confectionery shop which has been in business for many years, some of them are even more than 100 years have their own Kamon.

 We see Kamon on wrapping cloth, too.
-Wrapping cloth can be used in a versatile way, it can wrap from fruit to wine bottle in it and still looks stylish and easy to carry.
+Wrapping cloth can be used in a versatile way.
+It can wrap fruit to wine bottles in it and still looks stylish and easy to carry.

-Also, you can see Kamon on a necktie, an umbrella, and roof-tile.
-It represents a certain family today as well.
-But people enjoy having their favorite samurai family crest on a key holder and as such.
+But people enjoy having their favorite samurai family crest on a key holder as such.
 Sophisticated designs are inspirational and make everyday life feel special.
-A sure way to see a lot of varieties of Kamon at one time, you go to a cemetery and you’ll find them on the tombstones.

 The Shrine’s crest is called ‘Shin-mon’ as we have seen with Kamo Shrine, the temple’s called ‘Jin-mon’.